 1. Create a seamless flow

-When it comes to positioning, it’s not only important to remember the penalties for certain positions mentioned above; you must keep in mind that interstitials are best suited for linear user experiences.
+When it comes to positioning, it’s not only important to remember the penalties for certain positions; you must keep in mind that interstitials work for linear user experiences.
 This means there should be a very clear start and stop points within the app, and the ads should complement the natural flow of user engagement.
 By presenting an interstitial at an expected break, distinct stopping point, or user-based pause, you’re much less likely to disrupt the user experience.

 It’s recommended they appear before the break page (a page that typically requires a user to tap a next (or continue, etc.) button to proceed.
 Ads that appear immediately after clicking a button can be surprising, leading to accidental ad clicks, and easily hurt your conversion rate.